harshshredding/Cluster/design_doc.md

     (I) - List all the events in a simple list
             - get image, description, time etc
     (I) - Show events on map
+            - (D) Simply show stuff on map
-            - Userclicks will reveal details of event (I) - Integrate chat with events
+            - (I) Userclicks will reveal details of event (I) - Integrate chat with events
             - Have a chat icon in the right corner
             - Seemless chatting with people in the group